natelgrw/retina1_model/README.md

 - The mobile phase flow rate, measured in mL/min
 - The column temperature, measured in degrees Celsius

-The full dataset is accessible at this [Hugging Face Repository](https://huggingface.co/datasets/natelgrw/ReTiNA-1).
+The full dataset is accessible at this [Hugging Face Repository](https://huggingface.co/datasets/natelgrw/ReTiNA).

-ReTiNA-1 is designed for use in:
+ReTiNA is designed for use in:

 - Estimating retention times for new compound–environment combinations
 - Aiding in peak assignment during LC-MS method development